SmartGridready/SmartGridready.github.io/source/home.rst

     *   - :ref:`getting-involved`
         - There are many ways to get involved and contribute to the SmartGridready project.
-          This chapter how you can participate in SmartGridready projects based on your interests and expertise.
+          This chapter describes how you can participate in SmartGridready projects based on your interests and expertise.
         - * Everybody

     *   - :ref:`functional-profiles`